mlfoundations/evalchemy/README.md

 ### ⏱️ Runtime and Cost Analysis

 Our framework makes running common benchmarks simple, fast, and versatile!
-We list the speeds and costs for each benchmark that we achieve with our framework.
+We list the speeds and costs for each benchmark that we achieve with our framework for Llama-3-8B-Instruct on 8xH100 GPUs.

 | Benchmark | Runtime (8xH100) | Batch Size | Total Tokens | API Cost | Notes |
 |-----------|------------------|------------|--------------|-----------|--------|